komyg/rm-shop-v3/tutorial.md

 Also delete the *src/setupTests.ts* file if you have it.

+# Running the tests

+At any point in this tutorial you can execute the command `yarn test` to run the tests we've written so far.
+You can also add the file name to the end of this command to run a single test suite.

 # Testing the resolvers

 To test our resolvers, we are going to setup a mock Apollo Client and check the inputs and outputs from them.
 A good way see what comes in and out of a resolver is to use `console.log` statements and create the tests accordingly.